Glen Ridge Public Schools

-The Glen Ridge Public Schools is a comprehensive public school district serving students in kindergarten through twelfth grade in Glen Ridge, in Essex County, New Jersey, United States.
+The Glen Ridge Public Schools is a comprehensive public school district serving students in kindergarten through twelfth grade in Glen Ridge, in Essex County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of five schools, had an enrollment of 1,842 students and 157.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+As of the 2023–24 school year, the district, comprised of five schools, had an enrollment of 1,810 students and 147.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: